abdullah-younnis/Optimization-Algorithms-With_Numpy/Stochastic_Gradient_Descent/README.md

 * **Convex optimization problems with noisy data**: SGD is less sensitive to noisy data than batch gradient descent because it updates the parameters more frequently and can avoid getting stuck in local minima.

 - Overall, SGD is a powerful optimization algorithm that can be effective for a wide range of machine learning problems.
 It is particularly well-suited for large datasets, high-dimensional data, non-convex optimization problems, and online learning.
 However, the hyperparameters of SGD must be carefully tuned to ensure that the algorithm converges to the optimal solution.

+### Recommended to not use SGD in the following situations:

+* **Small datasets**: SGD can be less effective for small datasets because the updates can be more noisy and have higher variance.
+In this case, batch gradient descent or even analytical solutions may be more appropriate.

+* **Low-dimensional data**: SGD can be less effective for low-dimensional data because the updates can become too noisy.
+In this case, batch gradient descent or even analytical solutions may be more appropriate.

+* **Sensitive to initialization**: If the optimization problem is sensitive to the initialization of the parameters, or if the model has a large number of local minima, SGD may not be the best choice.
+In this case, more robust optimization algorithms such as Adam or Adagrad may be more appropriate.

+* **Need for exact solutions**: If the optimization problem requires an exact solution, SGD may not be the best choice because it only provides an approximate solution.
+In this case, optimization algorithms such as L-BFGS or conjugate gradient descent may be more appropriate.

+* **Non-differentiable objective functions**: If the objective function is non-differentiable, SGD may not be the best choice.
+In this case, optimization algorithms such as simulated annealing or genetic algorithms may be more appropriate.